PolycraftWorld/Polycraft_LauncherV2/notsecrets/README.md

 - Your Microsoft Identity Platform client ID. **This is required to use Microsoft accounts to play!**
   - If omitted, adding Microsoft accounts will be completely disabled.

-## MultiMC development
+## PolycraftWorld development

-In its current state, the `notsecrets` library is suitable for MultiMC code contributions (the code builds as `DevLauncher`).
+In its current state, the `notsecrets` library is suitable for PolycraftWorld code contributions (the code builds as `PolycraftWorld Launcher`).

 All you have to do is add the Microsoft client ID.
 See `Secrets.cpp` for details.